akheron/optics-ts/README.md

 the focus and transforms it to another value. `back` is the inverse of `there`.

-Note that `iso` is monomorphic, so it cannot be used to change the type of the focus.
+Note that `iso` is monomorphic.
+There's no polymorphic alternative (yet).

 ### Lenses